 a) Black Start Services

 Once an offer has been received, either through a market mechanism (tender) or a bilateral negotiation, ESO shall then assess the cost of that service against the value it contributes to the regional and GB restoration timescale.
 This section will identify the methodologies used to determine the value to current and future electricity consumers in GB of Black Start provisions.
+In 2019 we developed an economic and technical assessment that will be used for both competitive events in an objective way that is fair and transparent for all parties to determine the most valued service offering.
+This assessment is also used in the process for renewal of existing contracts if required.

 The existing methods outlined in the current Procurement Methodology are still relevant for decisions in 2020/21 and outlined below.